Other posts from the On a visit to.. series:

 A typical cliché that I can think of about Greeks is that they are lazy.
 Studies have shown that Greeks work much more hours than other Europeans.
 This cliché probably stems from the fact that Greeks work to live (and lounge for hours drinking coffee and chatting with friends) and don’t live to work.

 Where should we head to after Athens?

-If you have a few days to spare I’d say head either to the islands of the Saronic Gulf, namely Hydra, Spetses, and Poros or Nafplio, which was Greece’s first capital in the 19th century.
+If you have a few days to spare I’d say head either to the islands of the Saronic Gulf, namely Hydra, Spetses, and Poros, or Nafplio, which was Greece’s first capital in the 19th century.

-My name is Anna and I’m an Athenian born and bred who loves to travel and exploring other countries!
+My name is Anna and I’m an Athenian born and bred who loves to travel and explore other countries!
 I work in the Greek public sector and in my free time, I like to practice yoga, explore Athens and find the best pastry shops!!
 I blog about my travel and style adventures (and of course tips about Athens) over at Aspects of Style.